jatindhankhar/jatindhankhar.github.io/_drafts/blog/using-google-app-script-to-automate-treat-counter.md

 **_Plan_**

-So to secretly remind everyone about the treat, we needed to maintain anonymity and automate the process.
+Secretly remind everyone about the treat and maintain anonymity, automate the process.

 ## Solutions